backwards-limited/kafka-backwards/docs/build-and-execute.md

   sbt dockerComposeDown
   ```

-  If you simply want to use the ubiquitous (noting that we indicate the desired module because as mentioned this is a multi module project):
+  If you simply want to use the ubiquitous **run** (noting that we indicate the desired module because as mentioned this is a multi module project):

   ```bash
   sbt <module>/run
   ```

-  you will still need necessary third party services up and running which you can have by executing:
+  Note that you will still need necessary third party services up and running which you can have by executing:

   ```bash
   docker-compose -f docker-compose-services.yml up